armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

 * `arn:aws:iam::123456789013:role/DevSpinnakerManagedRole`
 * `arn:aws:iam::123456789014:role/DevSpinnakerManaged`

-### IAM User Part 2: Creating the BaseIAMRole for EC2 instances
+### Instance Role Part 2: Creating the BaseIAMRole for EC2 instances

 When deploying EC2 instances, Spinnaker currently requires that you attach a role for each instance (even if you don't want to grant the instance any special permissions.
 If you do not specify an instance role, Spinnaker will default to a role called `BaseIAMRole`, and it will throw an error if this does not exist.
 Therefore, you should at a minimum create an empty role called BaseIAMRole.